kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - Any publicly available data in Amazon S3 can be downloaded via the BitTorrent protocol by adding the ?torrent parameter at the end of the GET request.
 - S3 data storage is calculated in TimedStorage-ByteHrs which are added up at the end of the month.
 - Data at rest can be encrypted by using SSE-S3, SSE-KMS or SSE-C (Server Side Encryption with Customer-Provide Keys) via Amazon provided encryption technology; Alternatively you can use your own encryption libraries to encrypt data before storing.
+- Server-side encryption encrypts only the object data.
+Any object metadata is not encrypted.
 - S3 stores objects lexicographically (alphabetical order) based on key name.
 Using a sequential prefix (e.g. timestamp) increases the likelihood that S3 will only target a specific partition, overwhelming the I/O capacity of the partition.
 Introducing some randomness in your key name/prefixes, will cause S3 to distribute across multiple partitions.
 - Access can be restricted based on an aspect of the request, such as HTTP referrer and IP address.
 - Data that is deleted from Standard - IA within 30 days will be charged for a full 30 days.